keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 1. You most likely know more than I do at this exact moment.[^1]
 2. There will be things I’m just not going to go near because they’re too complicated.
 This is a blog.
 Not a book.[^2]

-A few weeks ago I started digging deeper into breathing exercises.
+A few weeks ago, I started digging deeper into breathing exercises.
 My interest was piqued when I was chatting with a mentor of mine.

 She asked me, "What do you think is the primary breathing muscle?"